ZAN2023/cs7280/README.md

 Bitmap

 ### Developing environment:
-- Lnaguage: Java
+- Language: Java
 - IDE: IntelliJ IDEA

 ### Assumptions and limitations
 - The database file has 1MB (1024KB) fixed size, and the system supports increasing by 1MB automatically
 - Each database file contains 4096 blocks, and the size of each block is 256 bytes
 - On top of each database, 1 block is used to store metadata, and 2 blocks are used to store the bitmap information
-- In each database file, a max of 8 File Control Blocks (FCB) is allowed
+- In each database file, a maximum of 8 File Control Blocks (FCB) is allowed
 - Each block supports 5 data entries, each data entry has a size of 44 bytes(40 bytes value + 4 bytes key)
-- The data entry is in format of key-value, while keys are unique
+- The data entry is in the format of key-value, while keys are unique
 - Duplicate keys are not handled
 - Only CSV format is supported
-- Not a memory based file system, but based on the existing file system on OS
+- Not a memory-based file system, but based on the existing file system on OS

 ### Project structure
 - Main.java: the main entry point of this system